The Festival Sabbat of Lammas

 It is now high summer and the union of Sun and Earth, of God and Goddess, has produced the First Harvest.
 Lammas is the celebration of this first, Grain Harvest, a time for gathering in and giving thanks for abundance.
-We work with the cycle that Mabon or the Autumn Equinox is the Second Harvest of Fruit, and Samhain is the third and Final Harvest of Nuts and Berries.
+Mabon or the Autumn Equinox is the Second Harvest of Fruit, and Samhain is the third and Final Harvest of Nuts and Berries.

-It is also the great festival of Lugh, or Lug, the great Celtic Sun King and God of Light.
-August is His sacred month when He initiated great festivities in honour of His mother, Tailtiu.
-Feasting, market fairs, games and bonfire celebrations were the order of the day.
+Hence on the great festival of Lugh, or Lug, the great Celtic Sun King and God of Light, Feasting, market fairs, games and bonfire celebrations were the order of the day.
 Circle dancing, reflecting the movement of the sun in sympathetic magic, was popular, as were all community gatherings.
 August was considered an auspicious month for handfastings and weddings.

 But underlying this is the knowledge that the bounty and energy of Lugh, of the Sun, is now beginning to wane.
 It is a time of change and shift.
 Active growth is slowing down and the darker days of winter and reflection are beckoning…

 With the arrival of the romans, A lot of Pagan practices, as followed by the Celts and other tribes, were outlawed.
 However, the first harvest morphed into a new holiday called Lammas.

 The word Lammas literally means “loaf mass”, as Lammas marked the end of the hay harvest that had begun after the Midsummer Solstice. wheat was harvested in late July and early August, a lot of bread baking took place.
 Lammas-tide was not just a one day festival, but was considered more of a baking season.
 It began on August 1st and lasted for a few weeks.